 Intralinks & Merrill: Behind legacy virtual data rooms

-Legacy VDR providers like Intralinks and Merrill Datasite offer virtual data rooms that secure documents and (to a certain extent) track user engagement and performance.
+Legacy (or traditional data room) providers like Intralinks and Merrill Datasite offer virtual data rooms that secure documents and (to a certain extent) track user engagement and performance.

 Let’s start with a review of the document security measures Intralinks provides.
 Intralinks advertises “secure file sync and share, collaborative teamwork spaces, large-scale virtual data rooms and structured workflows.”
 Through Intralinks, you can provide access to encrypted materials without needed IT involvement through password protection.

 Through their Insights Dashboard, Intralinks offers insights into document popularity and macro-level user activity.
 Using Intralinks’ Insights Dashboard, you can determine: